logo

 How to Become a Teacher in Denver

-The public school board in Denver is Denver Public Schools (DPS), which is responsible for over 91,000 students in 199 schools across the city.1 To work as a teacher in Denver, you will need to complete a bachelor’s degree and approved teacher preparation program to earn Colorado teacher certification.
-Private and charter schools in the Denver area might not require certification and may have different hiring requirements.
+The public school board in Denver is Denver Public Schools (DPS), which overseesis responsible for over 90,000 students acrossin 207 schools inacross the city.1 To work as a teacher in Denver, you must become certified by the Colorado Department of Education (CDE).
 Continue reading to learn more about options for becoming a teacher in Denver’s public, private, and charter schools.

 Denver School District Steps for Becoming a Teacher